you112ef/gemini-cli/README.md

 ### Features
 - 🤖 Chat with Gemini AI directly from your phone
+- 📷 Upload and share images with AI for analysis and description
+- 💬 Manage multiple separate conversations
+- 🖼️ Full-screen image viewing
+- 📝 Smart conversation titles generated automatically
+- 💾 Local conversation history storage
-- 🔒 Secure API key storage
+- 🔒 Secure API key and data storage
 - 🌙 Dark theme interface
 - 📱 Responsive design for all screen sizes
 - ⚡ Fast and optimized performance